 |Bloom Time:||March to April|

-- Japanese butterbur requires constant moisture and grows best in partially shaded areas including along meadows, fields, creeks, and streams.
+- Japanese butterbur requires constant moisture and grows best in partially shaded areas including along wet ditches, shady woodlands, creeks, and streams.

-- Japanese butterbur’s large leaves can shade out other plants, leaving bare ground, which can lead to erosion.
+- Japanese butterbur’s large leaves can shade out other plants, leaving bare ground, which can result in to erosion.

-- It primarily spreads by rhizomes which can spread out in all directions.
+- It primarily spreads by rhizomes which can grow in all directions.
 This allows it to spread rapidly.

 What you can do about it: